 4. You notice that you have simply stopped caring

 Relationships are easy in the beginning, but it takes effort to develop a strong relationship that lasts.
 If you simply don’t care to put forth the work to make your relationship successful, you’re probably bored.

 When you’re satisfied in a relationship, you will spend most of your time daydreaming about your partner, even if you occasionally have ups and downs.

 When boredom starts creeping in, you may begin to fantasize about leaving the relationship or hooking up with that attractive coworker.
 It’s normal to have fleeting feelings of attraction for other people, but when they take over to the point that you lose interest in your partner, this is a red flag.

 When you’re bored in a relationship, you may love your partner on the one hand but be incredibly unhappy on the other hand.
 This can lead you to swing from happiness to anger rather quickly.
 Quite honestly, one of the signs of a boring relationship is having emotions all over the place.

 7. You’re not communicating at all

-Another negative theme in boring relationships is a lack of communication.
+If a relationship is boring, there may be a lack of communication.
 Maybe something is bothering you, but you simply don’t tell your partner.